 2、12 Cool Facts about PCBS That You Probably Didn't Know!

 1、Why Are PCBs Green?

 You've probably taken a moment to ponder why most PCBs you see have that trademark dark green color.
 Even if you haven't, it is a fascinating fact that would stimulate your curiosity buds.
 All right, here's it.

 The green color visible to us is the color of the solder mask showing from the glass.
 There are speculations that green was the regulation standard when the American military used PCBs, and then it just spread naturally.
 Other theories postulate that green is the color of the original solder mask resin.
 So, even though the material isn't being used anymore, we're merely following convention by sticking to the color green.
 However, you should know that in circuits nowadays, the solder mask can take on any color.

 One last reason why we haven't changed from green: so far, green works.
 The color is one reason why engineers can easily see any fault in the traces.

 2、Who Invented PCBs?

 It is a million-dollar question.
 We're giving you the answer for free.
 Paul Eisler is credited with being the father of PCBs.
 Paul Eisler is an inventor of Austrian descent, and he is the one who developed the first PCB.
-He did this in 1936 while he was working on a radio set at the time, although we can trace the development that led to the invention back to 1890s.
-After Paul developed the first PCB, it became widely accepted in the 1950s, and this marked the beginning of its growth.
+He did this in 1936 while working on a radio set at the time, although we can trace the development that led to the invention back to the 1890s.
+After Paul developed the first PCB, it became widely accepted in the 1950s, which marked the beginning of its growth.